SFTP Basics: How Secure File Transfer Protocol Works

 1. The client is accessing the server for the first time, so the user has to manually verify the public key of the server.

-2. The client isn’t accessing the server for the first time, so the server’s identity was recorded before and can be verified without user involvement.
+2. It’s not the first time the client is accessing the server, so the server’s identity was recorded before and can be verified without user involvement.

 The client and server agree on a session key that will encrypt and decrypt the data.
 This key is randomly generated and known as “symmetric” because it’s used for encryption and decryption.